-Maintenance of the existing transportation infrastructure remains an important aspect of the transportation network, and re-investment and repairing infrastructure does complete with capital projects for funding.
-For transportation infrastructure, a best practice is to utilize annual condition reports to prioritize rehabilitation, of which Ponoka does have (2012 Road Assessment Report) and should continue to use as a quantitative tool to assign rehabilitation funding.
+Maintenance of the existing transportation infrastructure remains an important aspect of the transportation network, and re-investment and repairing infrastructure does compete with capital projects for funding.
+For transportation infrastructure, a best practice is to prioritize rehabilitation utilizing annual condition reports, which Ponoka does have (2012 Road Assessment Report) and should continue to use as a quantitative tool to assign rehabilitation funding.
 It is also a tool that should be updated on a regular five or ten year cycle based on work completed and changes in the road network.
 Regular expected maintenance (such as snow clearing) is a function of the weather and should remain accounted for in operating budgets.